 You can just drive up here too but the views are even better when you have to work for it!

 About halfway up you’ll reach a power pole & viewpoint of Yorkeys Knob 👇🏼.
-Then you’ll reach a gate that says ‘Welcome To Lake Morris’ and a road just after.
+Then you’ll reach a gate that says ‘Welcome To Lake Morris’ and there’s a road just after.
 Take a right to the lookout by the kiosk.

 Sadly the kiosk was closed when we came which I think is permanent, so you may wish to take a light snack to refuel with.
 Once you’re done, head back to the Cascade on the same path and treat yourself to a refreshing dip in the creek.